 Lecturer in Spanish (E&S) (Penryn)

 She held a Lectureship in Hispanic Studies in the Department of Modern Languages and co-ordinated the Evening Language Programme within the university's Foreign Language Centre between 2013 and 2017.
-She has also organised the Spanish DELE Exams since the FLC became an Instituto Cervantes-accredited Exam Centre in 2016.
+She also organised Spanish DELE Exams for a couple of academic years since the FLC became an Instituto Cervantes-accredited Exam Centre in 2016.

 Her main research interest is the learning and teaching of foreign languages and, specially, the Content and Language Integrated Learning (CLIL) methodology .
 Additionally, at an institutional level, she is particularly committed to embed employability skills and research culture not only at degree level but also in the curriculum of university-wide language programmes.

 Within Catalan Studies, her work focuses mainly on Visual and Popular Culture and this has deeply influenced the most successful culturally-related activities that she has organised at Exeter so far: a concert on Catalan protest songs and a storytelling event.